 - Pioglitazone (Actos), Troglitazone (Rezulin), and metformin (Glumetza, Glucophage), used to treat type 2 diabetes [59, 60]

 - Finasteride (Propecia), used to treat an enlarged prostate (BPH)

 Like LDL, lipoprotein(a) can build up in blood vessels, leading to fatty plaques, calcium deposits, and hardened arteries (atherosclerosis).
-Lp(a)-hardened arteries cannot properly expand.
-As a result, high Lp(a) levels are linked with an increased risk of heart disease [65, 66, 67, 4, 5, 6, 7, 8, 69]
+Hardened arteries cannot properly expand.
+As a result, high Lp(a) levels are linked with an increased risk of heart disease [65, 66, 67, 68, 4, 5, 6, 7, 8, 69]

 Multiple studies have found that high Lp(a) levels are linked to an increased risk of heart disease.
 A meta-analysis of 31 studies found that levels above 50 mg/dL increased the risk of heart disease by 50% compared to levels below 5 mg/dL [3, 4, 5, 6, 7, 8].

 In heart failure, the heart doesn’t pump blood as well as it should.
-Compared to Lp(a) levels below 8 mg/dL, people with levels above 68 mg/dL had a 50% increased risk of heart failure .
+In a study of over 98k people, compared to those with Lp(a) levels below 8 mg/dL, people with levels above 68 mg/dL had a 50% increased risk of heart failure .

 Higher Lp(a) levels are linked to worse kidney function .

 In one study of 560 people with diabetes, those with Lp(a) levels above 31 mg/dL were at two times higher risk of developing chronic kidney disease than those with levels below 9 mg/dL .